ecociel/openai-app-starter/README.md

-# mcp-app-python — Minimal MCP app with HTML widget
+# mcp-app-python — OpenAi app with HTML widget

-This repository demonstrates a minimal **MCP (Model-Connected Plugin)** server written in Python that exposes a single tool and an HTML widget resource.
+This repository demonstrates a minimal **MCP (Model Context Protocol)** server written in Python that exposes a single tool and an HTML widget resource.
 The widget is a small interactive HTML file (`widget.html`) that can be rendered by a client when the tool runs.
 The server uses a `FastMCP` helper and a small set of MCP types to register tools and resources and to handle resource and tool requests.

 ---
+## What is MCP?

-(MCP &#40;Model Context Protocol&#41; is a standard for letting AI models access external tools, information, and UI components in a secure, structured way.
-MCP servers provide:)
+MCP is an open protocol that lets AI models safely access external tools, data sources, and applications in a standardized way.
+The "plugin system" (universal language) that lets AI talk to external tools, made for developers and tool builders.

+With MCP, an AI can:
+1. Fetch data from databases
+2. Call APIs
+3. Run local scripts
+4. Use files on your computer

+MCP provides:

+1. Safety (clear permissions, isolated sandboxes)
+2. Standardization (same interface for any tool)
+3. Extensibility (install or write your own servers/tools)

+MCP servers provide:
 - **Tools**: Functions called by AI for executing logic.
 - **Resources**: Data sources made available to the AI.
 - **Widgets**: HTML or UI components that can be shown inside AI interfaces.